-The Waste Act outlines the requirements for an IWMP.
-These requirements have been included in the table below along with a description of how this requirement has been met and details of where in this report that relevant information is located.
+The Waste Act outlines the minimum requirements for an IWMP.
+These requirements have been included in the Table 1 below along with a description of how this requirement has been met and details of where in this report that relevant information is located.

-Waste Act Requirement Section in the IWMP section no. 12(1)(a) Contain a situation analysis that includes- 12(1)(a)(i) A description of the population and Section 6.3 Demographics development profiles of the area to which the plan related 12(1)(a)(ii) An assessment of the quantities and Section 6.6 Waste Profile and section 6.7 Waste types of waste that are generated in Generation the area 12(1)(a)(iii) A description of the services that are Section 6.12 Waste Services provided , or that are available for the Section 6.13 Waste Recycling collection, minimisation, re-use, Section 6.14 Management of Hazardous Waste recycling and recovery, treatment and Section 6.15 Organic Waste Management disposal of waste Section 6.16 Waste Management Facilities 6.17 Other Waste Management Services 12(1)(a)(iv) The number of persons in the area Section 6.4 Type of Housing and Access to Services who are not receiving waste collection Section 6.12 Waste Services services 12(1)(b) Within the domain of the municipality, s set out how the municipality intends to: 12(1)(b)(i) To give effect, in respect of waste Section 1.1 Definition of Waste Section 1.2 Contents of management, to chapter 3 of the an IWMP Section 1.4 Objectives of an Integrated Waste National Environmental Management Management Plan Section 1.5 Integrated Waste Act Management Plan Development Process 12(1)(b)(ii) To give effect to the objectives of this Section 3 Legal Requirements Overview Section 4 Waste Act management Performance Review 12(1)(b)(iii) To identify and address the negative Section 6.17 Other Waste Management Services Section impacts of poor waste management 6.18 Complaints practise on health and the environment 12(1)(b)(iv) To provide for the implementation of of Section 6.13 Waste Recycling 6.14 Management of waste minimisation, re-use, recycling Hazardous Waste Section 6.17 Other Waste and recovery targets and initiatives Management Services 12(1)(b)(v) In the case of a municipal IWMP, to Section 6.4 Type of Housing and Access to Services address the delivery of waste management services to residential premises 12(1)(b)(vi) To implement the Republic's Section 1.7 Context of Roles and Responsibilities Section
+Waste Act Requirement Section in the IWMP section no. 12(1)(a) Contain a situation analysis that include S- 12(1)(a)(i) A description of the population and Section 6.3 Demographics development profiles of the area to which the plan related 12(1)(a)(ii) An assessment of the quantities and Section 6.6 Waste Profile and section 6.7 Waste types of waste that are generated in Generation the area 12(1)(a)(iii) A description of the services that are Section 6.12 Waste Services provided , or that are available for the Section 6.13 Waste Recycling collection, minimisation, re-use, Section 6.14 Management of Hazardous Waste recycling and recovery, treatment and Section 6.15 Organic Waste Management disposal of waste Section 6.16 Waste Management Facilities 6.17 Other Waste Management Services 12(1)(a)(iv) The number of persons in the area Section 6.4 Type of Housing and Access to Services who are not receiving waste collection Section 6.12 Waste Services services 12(1)(b) Within the domain of the municipality, s set out how the municipality intends to: 12(1)(b)(i) To give effect, in respect of waste Section 1.1 Definition of Waste Section 1.2 Contents of management, to Chapter 3 of the an IWMP Section 1.4 Objectives of an Integrated Waste National Environmental Management Management Plan Section 1.5 Integrated Waste Act Management Plan Development Process 12(1)(b)(ii) To give effect to the objectives of this Section 3 Legal Requirements Overview Section 4 Waste Act management Performance Review 12(1)(b)(iii) To identify and address the negative Section 6.17 Other Waste Management Services Section impacts of poor waste management 6.18 Complaints practise on health and the environment 12(1)(b)(iv) To provide for the implementation of Section 6.13 Waste Recycling 6.14 Management of waste minimisation, re-use, recycling Hazardous Waste Section 6.17 Other Waste 42/4////// and recovery targets and initiatives Management Services 12(1)(b)(v) In the case of a municipal IWMP, to Section 6.4 Type of Housing and Access to Services address the delivery of waste management services to residential 12/1)(b)();i) premises Castian 1.7 Contact of Dalas and Decremoinibilities Castier 12(1)(b)(vi) To implement the Republic's Section 1.7 Context of Roles and Responsibilities Section obligations in respect of relevant 1.8 Alignment with other Strategic Plans Section 3 Legal

-Table 1: The Waste Act Requirements for an.
-Integrated Waste Management Plan -
+Table 1: The Waste Act Requirements for an Integrated Waste Management Plan